jerryhgladinet/docs/deploy/source/index.rst

 ^^^^^^^^^^^^^^^^^^^

     CentreStack is a multi-tenant ready solution.
-A tenant here usually is mapped to
+A tenant here usually is mapped to:

         1. a company (if you are the company IT)
         2. a client of yours (if you are a Managed Service Provider/MSP)

     Tenants are created by the cluster administrator.

-    You can use CentreStack server in a single tenant setup because it is just a special case of multi-tenancy.
+    You can use the CentreStack server in a single tenant setup because it is just a special case of multi-tenancy.

 .. note::

-    From a reporting perspective, tenant contains a number of users and also storage quota and storage consumption.
+    From a reporting perspective, a tenant contains a number of users and also storage quota and storage consumption.

-    From the technical side, a tenant is usually connect to an Active Directory and have a bunch of connected file server either directly or through server agents.
+    From the technical side, a tenant is usually connected to an Active Directory and can have a bunch of connected file servers either directly or through server agents.

 Tenant Admin
 ^^^^^^^^^^^^^^^^^^^^